marteleira/crowdsourced-beach-data-platform/backend/README.md

 ## Public website

-`static/site/` holds a small marketing landing page plus the Terms of Service and Privacy Policy, all served directly by FastAPI at `/`, `/terms` and `/privacy`.
+`static/site/` holds a small marketing landing page plus the Terms of Service and Privacy Policy, all served directly by FastAPI at `/`, `/terms` and `/privacy` — publicly reachable in production at [ondacerta.bitaxiom.net](https://ondacerta.bitaxiom.net).
 There's also a direct APK download at `/static/downloads/onda-certa.apk`, which is the current distribution channel while app store submission is still pending.
 The site content is in Portuguese since that's the target audience, unlike this README.

+---

+## Production deployment

+The platform is self-hosted on repurposed hardware behind a residential connection with CGNAT (no public IPv4).
+Exposure is handled by **Cloudflare Tunnel**: the server opens persistent egress connections to Cloudflare's edge via `cloudflared`, so no inbound connection ever reaches the home network and no port is exposed to the internet.
+HTTPS on the public leg is automatic.

+Two separate **systemd** units run the stack — one for the API (Uvicorn bound to loopback on a dynamic-range port) and one for the tunnel — with independent restart lifecycles and an ordering directive so the tunnel only starts after the API is up.
+Uvicorn runs with forwarded-headers trust enabled; without it, generated URLs use the wrong scheme and Google's OAuth redirect validation fails.

+Backups are logical dumps (`pg_dump`) written periodically to a removable drive, physically separate from the main disk.

 ---